kdashivantha/mm-gulp-grunt-webpack-comparison/README.md

 - [Node v8 or higher](https://nodejs.org/en/ (ES6 support)
 - [Yarn](https://yarnpkg.com/en/docs/install) (NPM can be used instead)
 - babel
-- browserify
 - grunt-cli
 - gulp-cli

 For the global npm packages, you can run the following command to get your system up-to-date.
 Afterwards, you can then run `yarn install` to restore all of the packages needed to run the code sample.

-`yarn global add babel-cli browserify grunt-cli gulp-cli`
+`yarn global add babel-cli grunt-cli gulp-cli`

 _You can just run `yarn install` to get all of the packages required here; the step-by-step is meant to be instructional if you are starting a new project from scratch._